 Even if ultracold atomic systems have not been turned into quantum computation machines just yet, they can often be used to “beat” classical supercomputers in terms of enabling researchers to learn something new about fundamental physics.
 One example is that of many-body physics.
 In quantum mechanics, a system that has more than a few interacting particles is almost always a system where it is very difficult to calculate, and therefore predict, anything precisely.
 And yet real materials consist of millions of atoms!

 Ultracold atomic systems have been invaluable for studying highly interacting many-body systems, uncovering phenomena such as systems failing to reach thermal equilibrium and never losing “memory” of their initial state.
 Physicists often resort to computational methods and supercomputers to study these systems, but a simulation with ultracold atoms can be a more direct way to attack some of their questions.
 Failure to equilibrate is of great interest in statistical physics, and the advent of ultracold atomic experiments has reinforced it as a very active field of contemporary physics research.

 As for me personally, despite being trained in the broader discipline of condensed matter physics, I spent my six years as a graduate student coming back to ultracold atoms over and over again.
-Mostly I have been studying superfluid bubbles (hollow shells) made of ultracold atoms.
+Mostly I studied superfluid bubbles (hollow shells) made of ultracold atoms.
 This led me to the work of NASA scientists who launched an ultracold atom experiment into space to explore how it will be affected by extremely low gravity.
-This experiment is still ongoing onboard the International Space Station, and theorists like me who made predictions about what it will find are anxiously awaiting results.
+This experiment is ongoing onboard the International Space Station, and theorists like me who made predictions about what it will find are anxiously awaiting new results.